microsoft/MixedReality-GraphicsTools-Unreal/Docs/ProximityLights.md

 2. It's good practice to keep your materials simple (in other words keep the number of shader instructions low) when authoring materials for Mixed Reality.
     * To ensure this, mark `M_ProximityLit` as "Unlit" (1) in the material's "Shading Model" property.
     * (Optional) If you would like your material to still look as though it is lit, then right click on the material graph and add the `MF_GTDefaultLit` material function.
-    * Connect the result of the `MF_GTDefaultLit` to the material's "Emissive Color."
+Connect the result of the `MF_GTDefaultLit` to the material's "Emissive Color."
 (2)

     ![Material Setup](Images/ProximityLight/ProximityLightMaterialSetup.png)

 3. Our material now needs to add proximity light calculations.
     * To do this right click on the material graph and add the `MF_GTProximityLights` material function (1).
     * Connect the result of `MF_GTProximityLights` to the material's "Emissive Color."
-If your material is also using the `MF_GTDefaultLit` material function (from step 3) then add the result from both functions before connecting the result to the material's "Emissive Color."
+If your material is also using the `MF_GTDefaultLit` material function (from step 2) then add the result from both functions before connecting the result to the material's "Emissive Color."
 (2)

     ![Material Light](Images/ProximityLight/ProximityLightMaterialLight.png)

 4. Next let's give our material a base color.
 Very few materials exist in the real world are completely black (and completely black materials render transparently on additive displays like the one found on HoloLens 2).
     * Right click on the material graph and add a `ConstantVector3` node.
     * Set the node's RGB channels to 0.5, a neutral gray color.
     * Connect this node to the `BaseColor` input of the `MF_GTDefaultLit` material function.
-(1)
+(1) Or, add to the `MF_GTProximityLights` output if you opted not to use the `MF_GTDefaultLit` function in step 2.

     ![Material Light](Images/ProximityLight/ProximityLightMaterialColor.png)